apple/swift-mmio/Sources/MMIO/Documentation.docc/Advanced-Topics/Testing-With-Interposers.md

 Start by creating a basic interposer that simulates memory by storing values in a dictionary.
 This interposer:
 1. Maps memory addresses to values
-2. Returns stored values when registers are read
+2. Returns stored values on reads
-3. Updates stored values when registers are written
+3. Updates stored values on writes

 First, define the class structure and storage: